 Tom is a retired teacher with a background in the arts.
 He acted, directed and did tech work for

 River Hill Players Theatre group.
 With Cape Breton Film he has been actor, director and aspiring Grip.

 Angela Da Rocha

-Angela’s career as a professional audio engineer started immediately after graduating from Sheridan College.
-As a sound designer, lighting designer and live sound mixer for over 2 decades she has worked for some of the top professional theatre companies across Canada and has multiple nominations for her sound designs.
-She also worked in network television as a video editor for several years before diving into the world of filmmaking.
-Currently, her passion resides in screenwriting for film and television.
-Although born and bred in Toronto she now lovingly calls Cape Breton home.
+Angela’s career as a professional audio engineer spans over 2 decades and has garnered national attention from the get-go.
+A Sheridan College grad her work as a sound and lighting designer, audio engineer and live sound mixer has placed her in the top professional theatre companies across Canada and has garnered multiple nominations for her sound design work.
+Her passion for filmmaking took hold when she worked in network television as a video editor for several years.
+Currently, she is learning new skills in screenwriting for film and television, and although Angela was born and bred in Toronto she now lovingly calls Cape Breton home.

 Tom Ryan Jr.